drerrolb/drerrolb/README.md

 # 👋 Hi, I’m Errol Brandt, the founder of Knowledge Orchestrator.
-We created this company to protect against catastrophic knowledge loss.
-Commit early, commit often.
+We protect against catastrophic knowledge loss and make humans more productive.